pcmill/placerepo/Readme.md

 ### What are the polygons for?

 The polygons are an optional visual reference.
 It should be mostly to get a general idea of how large a place is.
 Currently it is not yet meant to be an "official" outline of the entity since this is prone to change and takes a long time to research properly.

+#### Polygon format

+A polygon works the following way:
+- A array of arrays.
+- Each array is a longitude,latitude pair (4 decimals).
+- The first and last pairs should be the same.